-A method for determining approximate propulsion cutoff conditions for any ballistic-type inter- planetary trajectory.
+A method for determining approximate propulsion cutoff conditions for any ballistic-type interplanetary trajectory.
 It is assumed that the heliocentric portion of the trajectory originates near perihelion of the heliocentric orbit.
 The necessary computation is made without using a large-scale digital computer, yet with sufficient accuracy for many planning and engineering design studies.

-This report is part of the RAND Corporation research memorandum series.
-The Research Memorandum was a product of the RAND Corporation from 1948 to 1973 that represented working papers meant to report current results of RAND research to appropriate audiences.
+This report is part of the RAND research memorandum series.
+The Research Memorandum was a product of RAND from 1948 to 1973 that represented working papers meant to report current results of RAND research to appropriate audiences.

-The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
+RAND is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.